Saku, Nagano Prefecture Airbnb Market Data 2026: STR Report & Statistics

 - Prioritize adding missing essentials: Wifi, Air conditioning.

-- Consider adding popular differentiators like Free parking on premises or Hot water to increase appeal.
+- Consider adding popular differentiators like Hot water or Bed linens to increase appeal.

 - Highlight unique or less common amenities you offer (e.g., hot tub, dedicated workspace, EV charger) in your listing description and photos.